 There are many facets to making a claim for VA disability benefits through the Department of Veterans Affairs that Veterans need to know before they begin the process.

 One specific illness that many Veterans suffer from is prostate cancer.
-This article will detail how a Veteran may link prostate cancer to one’s time in the service and apply for a VA disability claim.
+Let’s discuss how a Veteran may apply for VA disability for prostate cancer linked to one’s time in the service.

 Key Takeaways: